 When you publish a GIS resource as a service, the item is placed on the server where ArcGIS Server has sufficient permissions to access it.
 Thus, if you publish an address locator as a geocode service, a copy of the locator ends up on the server.
 Therefore, if you update your address locator on-premises, you'll need to overwrite the copy of the address locator on the server for the changes to be reflected on the web.

 For example, let's say you created a map document, named Japan_Population, and published it to ArcGIS Server.
 However, after publishing, you decide you want the service to show Japan's 2010 population instead of the 2000 population.
 In this scenario, you could open the Japan_Population map document, edit the map to show the 2010 population, update the symbology of the map, and then overwrite the existing service using the updated map document.
 When the Japan_Population map service is overwritten, it will display Japan's 2010 population and the updated map symbology.

-If you do not know where the existing source map document resides, you can access this information in the properties of the service in ArcGIS Server Manager or ArcGIS for Desktop.
+If you do not know where the existing source map document resides, you can access this information in the properties of the service in ArcGIS Server Manager or ArcGIS Desktop.
 In Manager, follow the instructions in Editing service properties and when the Edit module opens, click the General tab.
 The document information is listed in the Original Document section.
-In ArcGIS for Desktop, follow the instructions in Editing service properties and when the Service Editor opens, click the Parameters tab.
+In ArcGIS Desktop, follow the instructions in Editing service properties and when the Service Editor opens, click the Parameters tab.
 The document information is listed under the Original Document property.